 Here are a few questions to help guide the building of your media list:

-- Who are local journalist or TV personalities that would dig what you are doing?
+Who are local journalists or TV personalities that would dig what you are doing?

 As you are taking time to research and refresh your media list take time to peruse the social media sites of bloggers, journalists, news anchors, YouTubers, and so on.